DiegoPlancarte/movie_api/README.md

 Search for any movie by title, receive a list of movies that match your search.
 ![gif of search function](https://github.com/DiegoPlancarte/movie_api/blob/main/app/assets/images/search.gif "search")

-Choose one of the options and view details for the fild, such as: Plot, Cast, Year released, etc.
+Choose one of the options and view details for the film, such as: Plot, Cast, Year released, etc.
 ![gif of looking through movie info](https://github.com/DiegoPlancarte/movie_api/blob/main/app/assets/images/info.gif "info")

 Vote on the movie!
 Let us know if you liked it or disliked it.
 See a table of movies that have been voted on by our users.